diegopera/React_Desafios/chiara-candles/README.md

 ### CSS and Visuals

-Bootstrap and AOS for animations, no dependencies in the project, definition directly in index.html
+Bootstrap and AOS for animations & Google Fonts, no dependencies in the project, definition directly in index.html

 ### Link to Vercel deploy